hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 To get started using the Packager service, the first thing you need to do is enable a repository to notify Packager when a commit is pushed.

-To enable a repository, visit the Packager dashboard at <a href='/pipeline/packager/repositories'>https://packager.co/pipeline/packager\
+To enable a repository, visit the Packager dashboard at
+<%= link_to('/pipeline/packager/repositories', 'https://packager.co/pipeline/packager/repositories') %>,
-/repositories</a>, input the name of the repository you wish to enable, then select "Enable".
+input the name of the repository you wish to enable, then select "Enable".

 Once enabled, a new Packager job will be created for every tag created in the repository.